 Critical Ethnic and Race Studies

-2017 CFP: Critical Ethnic and Race Studies
+The Critical Ethnic and Racial Studies Research Working Group

 The Critical Ethnic and Racial Studies Research Working Group seeks to provide a much-needed, timely forum for cultural studies—broadly understood as the critical, contextualist analysis of the relations between cultural practices, political economic processes, and social formations—scholarship and activism that, on the one hand, builds on the important work of traditional ethnic and racial studies in analyzing how racism, colonialism, immigration, imperialism, and slavery interact in the production and reproduction of US and global capitalism and its systems of exploitation, domination, dispossession, primitive accumulation, criminalization, expropriation, and violence.